Mo-Alsehli/QNX-Bridge-OTA/docs/QNX/OS-installation-guide-VM.md

    * **Architecture:** `x86_64`
 4. When prompted for `mkqnximage`, either:

-   * Provide the path if available, or
+   * Provide the options if available, or
+   * **NOTE**: you might need to specify the option `--data-size='size in MBs'` to increase the data size partition as it's by default couple of MBs and will be very small.
    * Simply press **Enter** to continue with defaults.

 > **Result:**
 > VMware Workstation will automatically launch, and your **QNX virtual machine** will boot up.